Summary of District of Columbia Laws

 Definitions and scope of coverage

-The bill exempts full time students who are employed for less than 25 hours a week at the institutions they attend.
-The definition of employee under the new law tracks the definition under the DC Family and Medical Leave Act, i.e. the employee must have been employed for at least one year without a break in service, and worked for at least 1000 hours during the 12 month period immediately preceding the leave request. * If an employee does not suffer a loss of income when absent from work, the employer is not required to provide leave as called for by the law.
+*An employer with 100 or more employees must provide one hour of paid leave for every 37 hours an employee works, not to exceed seven days a year.
+The law exempts full time students who are employed for less than 25 hours a week at the institutions they attend.
+If an employee does not suffer a loss of income when absent from work, the employer is not required to provide leave as called for by the law.
 This may mean (and does mean at CUA) that faculty and other instructional staff are not covered by this law with respect to sick leave, but may be covered when the request is for *safe leave*.
 Independent contractors are not covered by this law.

 Amendments to Policies